 As I move between workshops, I begin to note several recurring themes.
 One is the added value of cooperation, whether in coastguard operations, data-sharing, or research and innovation.

-In a workshop on seafood, Jose Manuel San Emeterio presents ongoing efforts to promote cooperation among seafood clusters in the Atlantic.
+In a workshop on seafood, Jose Manuel San Emeterio presents ongoing efforts to promote in the Atlantic.
 One of the biggest benefits, he explains, is how their project brings together partners from five different countries, but also with very different competences.
 This diversity is helping the project to pilot software and apps that improve the performance of the seafood sector.

 And sometimes, cooperation starts at home.
 As one speaker points out: “In Italy alone we have 8 different ministries.
 We need to coordinate.
 This makes the country become stronger at EU level as well.”